Military Divorce Lawyers

 Determining Jurisdiction for your Military Divorce

 Military divorce is a lot different than a civilian divorce with the rules being dictated by a combination of state and federal laws.
-While military pensions and certain emergency child support orders are governed by federal law, state laws still cover all other matters pertaining to military divorce.
+While military pensions and certain emergency child support orders are governed by federal law, state laws still cover all other matters pertaining to divorce.

-Normally, getting a divorce in Colorado Springs would require at least one party to be a legal resident of the State, but with a military divorce it is likely that neither spouse has established legal residency in Colorado.
+Normally, getting a divorce would require at least one party to be a legal resident of the State, but with a military divorce, it is likely that neither spouse has established legal residency in Colorado.
 Even if you or your spouse has been deployed from Fort Carson, Schriever or Peterson AFB, this does not mean that Colorado residency has been established.
-State courts cannot hear a divorce case unless it has the authority, or jurisdiction.
+State courts cannot hear a divorce case unless it has the authority or jurisdiction.
 Before filing for a divorce in Colorado Springs, military families must first determine which court has jurisdiction over their case.

-The test for determining jurisdiction in Colorado is twofold.
+The state has jurisdiction over your military case if it passes 2 stipulations.
 First, the state must establish personal jurisdiction over the parties.
 Personal jurisdiction can be based on where you are stationed, where you or your spouse resides, or the state where the military member claims residency.
 Secondly, the state must establish “subject matter jurisdiction” or authority over the matter in dispute.
 In order to decide a case, the state court must have both subject and personal jurisdiction.

 DFAS and Military Pensions in Colorado

 Concerning medical benefits, the law provides a military spouse with life-long medical benefits provided that the couple was married more than twenty years while the service member was in the military.
 Because of the 20/20-year rule, it may not make sense for a disabled spouse to file for divorce until they have been married for twenty years while the service member was in service.
 Sometimes couples will file for legal separation to achieve the 20 years of marriage/20 years of service requirement.
 For those serving our country, there are endless factors involved when getting a divorce, which is why it's imperative to have a military divorce attorney on your side.

-Divorcing while on active-duty is possible, but it can be tricky.
-Our military divorce lawyers in Colorado Springs are familiar with this process and well equipped to assist soldiers with initiating a divorce, or responding to filings, even if they are deployed overseas.
-In fact, a Colorado military divorce can be started by email.
+Divorcing while on active duty is possible, but it can be tricky.
+Our divorce lawyers are familiar with this process and well equipped to assist soldiers with initiating a divorce, or responding to filings, even if they are deployed overseas.
+In fact, a divorce can be started by email.

-If you're in the military and are planning to get a military divorce in the Colorado Springs area, call us at (719) 577-9292.
+If you're in the military and are planning to get a divorce in the Colorado Springs area, call us at (719) 577-9292.
 We will answer your questions and help you determine the best course of action.
 There is absolutely no obligation, and your divorce consultation will be 100% confidential, so there is no risk.